PHPirates/perf/README.rst

 A good explanation of performance profiles is given by `Dolan, E. D., & Moré, J. J. (2002).
 Benchmarking optimization software with performance profiles.
 Mathematical programming, 91(2), 201-213.  <https://arxiv.org/pdf/cs/0102001.pdf>`_

+|
+|
+|
+|
+We try to adhere to `Semantic Versioning <http://semver.org/>`_, an update of the first version digit means that you may need to update your LaTeX because some backwards incompatible changes were made.